pjfl/p5-coverage-server/README.md

 # Diagnostics

-Setting `COVERAGE_DEBUG` to true in the environment and exporting it causes the application to log at the debug level
+Setting `COVERAGE_SERVER_DEBUG` to true in the environment and exporting it causes the application to log at the debug level

 # Dependencies